80036nd/RestoreM8-2.0/README.md

 Make sure the SEP and Baseband are compatable.

-# iOS 14 Downgrades supported versions include:
+# iOS 14 Downgrades supported versions include (iOS 14 version only 13 and under do not apply to this:

 Compatible with 14.0-14.5b2 on A10 and below.
 Compatible with 14.3-14.5b2 on A11 and above.